What Makes a Tinnitus App Actually Effective? 6 Criteria That Matter

 Beyond the immediate experience, accounts mean data.
 A health-adjacent app that requires sign-up is collecting information about your tinnitus management habits.
 For many users, an app that works entirely without an account — and stores nothing off-device — is meaningfully preferable.

 What to look for: app opens and plays immediately.
 No sign-up gate.
 Settings stored on-device.
-No account required to access core features.
+No account required for core features.

 Watch for: apps that put sign-up or onboarding between download and first sound.
 Apps that require an account to save any settings.